Here is the first chapter of the new edited version of MHBFY. I hope you enjoy.

 "Uh huh," Katara uttered as she returned his grin.
-"Well, Mighty Warrior Sokka, perhaps we should see who is the one to show respect by having a little competition," she challenged as she summoned a rather large water whip and twirled it around him.
+"Well, Mighty Warrior Sokka, perhaps we should see who's the one to show respect by having a little competition," she challenged as she summoned a rather large water whip and twirled it around him.
 "What do you say?"

 Sokka's eyes widened as he stared at the water whip, but he straightened himself out comically as he coolly replied.

-"Nah, I'm too tired because of all the new, great inventions I have to do.
-Maybe some other time, Sis," he said and yawned.
+"Nah, I'm too tired because of all the new, great inventions I have to work on.
+Maybe some other time, Sis," he said and yawned playfully.

 Katara laughed as she replaced the water into her waterskin while she rolled her eyes at her brother.

 Much like its sister, the Southern Water Tribe now was made of beautifully carved ice buildings that were placed in an elaborate pattern—thanks to Sokka.
-Not only did he plan this with the village leaders and his father, the chief of the tribe, but he also made suggestions on how to make the canals run through the city and how to build a stronger defensive wall that would keep any invaders out, which she hoped would never be needed.
+Not only did he help plan the formation of the village with its leaders and their father, the chief of the tribe, but he also made suggestions on how to make the canals run through the city and how to build a stronger defensive wall that would keep any invaders out, which she hoped would never be needed.

 Katara's thoughts were interrupted when Sokka spoke up again.